You'll save even more time with Byrdseed.TV's ever-growing libary!

 Now, we can get to that original final product if we want.
 Students can film skits or create dioramas.
 But, because we’ve climbed Bloom’s, the product will reflect students’ thinking, not just their artistic skills.

 Perfect for PD You can use this video in your professional development.
 Just press play!
-Take a look.
+Give it a watch.

 Want to share something?